coding-fish-1989/DisplayBoy/README.md

 No support for GB at this moment, although I would like to at some stage.

 Written in Go, compiled to WASM.
+All code runs locally on your browser, nothing is sent to a server.

 ## Building
 ```